aarho94/MastermindGame/README.md

 1. Clone the repository:

-Clone this repository to your local machine using the following command: git clone <repository-url>
+- Clone this repository to your local machine using the following command:
+/git clone <repository-url>/

-Navigate to the project folder: cd mastermind-game
+- Navigate to the project folder:
+/cd mastermind-game/

 2. Compile the Java classes:

-Open a terminal in the project directory and compile the Java files: javac com/Mastermind/*.java
+- Open a terminal in the project directory and compile the Java files:
+/javac com/Mastermind/*.java/

-This will compile all the classes in the com/Mastermind/ directory.
+- This will compile all the classes in the com/Mastermind/ directory.

 3. Run the Game: